-Actions can be invoked from either the Identify Results dialog or an Attribute Table dialog.
-(Recall that these dialogs can be opened by clicking Identify Features or Open Table.)
+Actions can be invoked from either the Identify Results dialog or an Attribute Table di-

+Open Attribute Table.)
 To invoke an action, right click on the record and choose the action from the popup menu.
 Actions are listed in the popup menu by the name you assigned when defining the actions.
 Click on the action you wish to invoke.